Mr-Robot-err-404/technical-task/README.md

     "city_id" : 300,
     "postal_code" : "HA-G50"
   }'
-- curl --location --request DELETE 'localhost:8000/customers/600'
+- curl --location --request DELETE 'localhost:8000/customers/70'
 - curl --location 'localhost:8000/films?title=to&length=60'

+Note: The search endpoint may return more than 6 results in the example if tests have been run

 ### To view the database at pgadmin:
 - visit http://localhost:5050